The Open Doors Outreach Network – A Public-Private Partnership Serving Commercially Sexually Exploited and Trafficked Victims

 In 2012, the Florida Legislature passed the Safe Harbor Act, which allowed sex trafficked children to be considered dependent children in need of therapeutic services, rather than juvenile delinquents.
 Implementation of the landmark legislation, however, has lacked strategic development, coordination, continuity, and resources.
-Throughout much of Florida, large gaps exist within cross-sector collaboration, professional development and training, and trauma-focused crisis intervention and therapeutic services to meet the complex needs of commercially sexually exploited and trafficked victims.
+Throughout much of Florida, large gaps exist within cross-sector collaboration, professional development and training, and trauma-based/tested crisis intervention and therapeutic services to meet the complex needs of commercially sexually exploited and trafficked victims.

 Adapting Nationwide Promising Practice for Use in Florida